d3v3l0p3rAxi0mm/Go4Lunch/README.md

 ## Libraries

 __Gson__

-add this line in module build.gradle to use this library.
+Add this line in module build.gradle to use this library.
 [Gson](https://github.com/google/gson) is a Java library that can be used to convert Java Objects into their JSON representation.
 ```python
 implementation 'com.google.code.gson:gson:2.9.0'
 ```
 __RetroFit__

-add this line in module build.gradle to use this library.
+Add this line in module build.gradle to use this library.
 [Retrofit](https://square.github.io/retrofit) is a type-safe HTTP client for Android and Java.
 ```python
 implementation 'com.squareup.retrofit2:retrofit:2.9.0'
 implementation 'com.squareup.retrofit2:converter-gson:2.9.0'